instadw/instadwell-blog/_posts/2025-10-18-affordable-student-housing-in-india-find-verified-rooms-near-you.md

 * Enable better lifestyle choices
 * Allow savings for travel or skill-building

 In a country as diverse as India, **student housing prices** vary drastically between cities.
-Finding **budget-friendly PGs, co-living spaces, or apartments** can make a huge difference to your overall experience.
+Finding **affordable**, **budget-friendly PGs, co-living spaces, or apartments** can make a huge difference to your overall experience.

 - - -